 Throughout the 1970s, economic growth continually outpaced interest payments on the national debt.
 In the 1980’s this began to change.
 Actions taken by the Federal Reserve to fight inflation resulted in growth that failed to keep pace with interest payments, leading to a major recession by 1982.
 From there, the economy recovered, even boomed for a period in the mid-1980s, and again fell into recession by the early 1990s.
 The economy rebounded during the mid-to-late-1990s, until the expanding dot-com bubble crashed.
 Then the real estate bubble dramatically expanded and crashed, as the Great Recession hit in 2008, and GDP growth has not kept pace with interest payments since then.

-What This Tells Us
+What This Tells US National Debt

-The key insight we can take away from this information is that the US cannot grow its way out of the debt problem.
+The key insight we can take away from this information is that the US cannot grow its way out of the national debt problem.
 Prevailing economic theory had been that if the economy grows fast enough, the debt problem would dissipate over time.
 Unfortunately, the situational mathematics make it highly unlikely the US can grow its economy rapidly enough to address the debt problem without major changes to government entitlements, raising taxes, or by monetizing the debt and causing inflation.

 The reason the US is unable to accomplish this feat is because the annual growth in government debt has exceeded the annual growth in GDP since 2007.
 What this tells us is that debt-based government spending is what has kept the economy growing.
 The only way to reverse the trend is if a sudden surge of private sector economic growth emerges, with no connection to government funding.